Dealing with Shyness

 Making friends even if you feel shy or socially awkward

 Looking to build new friendships?
 These tips can help you meet people, start a conversation, and cultivate healthy connections that will improve your life and well-being.

 Our society tends to place an emphasis on romantic relationships.
 We think that just finding that right person will make us happy and fulfilled.
 But research shows that friends are actually even more important to our psychological welfare.
 Friends bring more happiness into our lives than virtually anything else.

+Friendships have a huge impact on your mental health and happiness.
+Good friends relieve stress, provide comfort and joy, and prevent loneliness and isolation.
 Developing close friendships can also have a powerful impact on your physical health.
-Lack of social connection can be as damaging as smoking, drinking too much, or leading a sedentary lifestyle.
+Lack of social connection may pose as much of a risk as smoking, drinking too much, or leading a sedentary lifestyle.
 Friends are even tied to longevity.
-A recent Swedish study found that, along with physical activity, maintaining a rich network of friends can add significant years to your life.
+One Swedish study found that, along with physical activity, maintaining a rich network of friends can add significant years to your life.

 Improve your mood.
 Spending time with happy and positive friends can elevate your mood and boost your outlook.